 i use pantene beautiful lengths (purple) because it has really shown improvement in the growth of my hair. my hair’s grown 2 inches in the passed 4 months!posted about 4 years ago

 Hair is dead skin ,

 i have been told eating lots of protien helps , and milk ,

-I eat pulses, chicken , drink milk and my hair often grows quickly – and my nails , randomlyposted almost 4 years ago
+I eat pulses, chicken , drink milk and my hair often grows quickly – and my nails , randomlyposted about 4 years ago

-make sure you moisturize your scalp once a week…and trying using a cleansing conditioner instead of shampooposted almost 4 years ago
+make sure you moisturize your scalp once a week…and trying using a cleansing conditioner instead of shampooposted about 4 years ago

 Keep your hair healthy by eating healthy and not damaging it by heat styling too much.
-Regular trims help tooposted almost 4 years ago
+Regular trims help tooposted about 4 years ago

 Make Him Feel Welcome with Chic Points

 5 points - Vote his photos into the Style Gallery

 1 point - Post a comment on his photos